Fecal Incontinence

 • Sometimes a surgical procedure

 Simple perineal exercises, in which the patient repeatedly contracts the sphincters, perineal muscles, and buttocks, may strengthen these structures and contribute to continence, particularly in mild cases.
 Biofeedback (to train the patient to use the sphincters maximally and to better appreciate physiologic stimuli) should be considered before recommending surgery in well-motivated patients who can understand and follow instructions and who have an anal sphincter capable of recognizing the cue of rectal distention.
-About 70% of such patients respond to biofeedback.
+Approximately 64 to 89% of patients respond to biofeedback (1).

-A defect in the sphincter as assessed by endoscopic ultrasonography can be sutured directly.
+A defect in the sphincter as assessed by endoscopic ultrasound can be sutured directly, but the efficacy of this repair deteriorates over time.

 When all else fails, a colostomy can be considered.